 Using essential oils can be intimidating and confusing at first.
 There are 4 common ways in which to use essential oils for breastfeeding.

 Always dilute the essential oil with a carrier oil (fractionated coconut oil, almond oil, olive oil, etc.).
 Do not put more than 12 drops of essential oil per one ounce of carrier oil (this will be 2% dilution).
 Mom can run the diffuser for 10-15 minutes one to two times daily or as directed by her health care provider.
 This is a great method for stronger oils.
-Keep in mind Baby will also inhale these oils.
+Keep in mind your baby will also inhale these oils.

 2. Topical Application